The Ultimate Guide to when, how, and why you should use a URL shortener.

 Proper link masking might be where you take a URL from a strong piece of content that you are looking to share, and simplify it to portray a key point in your social message.
 For example:

 — Rebrandly (@RebrandlyBuzz) June 28, 2016

-The original link is: https://blog.bufferapp.com/the-top-100-social-media-blogs, which isn’t too ugly to begin with, but is too long to show in Twitter.
+The original link is: https://blog.bufferapp.com/the-top-100-social-media-blogs, which isn’t too ugly to begin with – but is too long to show on Twitter.

-So I created a shortlink to portray the same message in a shorter space, while masking the fact that the post is from buffer.
-I’m not masking it out of malicious intent, and in fact shared many other Tweets that reference them and link to the same piece of content.
+So I created a short link to portray the same message in a shorter space while masking the fact that the post is from Buffer.
+I’m not masking it for malicious reasons.
+In fact, I share many other Tweets that reference them and link to the same piece of content.
 But I am masking the destination URL from the user.

 Other good reasons for masking a link might include:

 - Hiding, “beautifying,” or branding an ugly affiliate link.

 - Shortening a lengthy domain such as my upcoming book title: “playyourbusinesslikeapokerplayer.com” to something simpler like “bizpoker.link”

 - Tracking – maybe you are just masking the link so that you can track how many people click on this one specific link.
 This is a digital marketing best practice when sharing links online.

 And don’t confuse link masking with link cloaking – which is presenting false information, most specifically to search engines – called spiders or bots – while redirecting humans to a different URL that has nothing to do with the forged content.
 This is a black hat SEO practice that can get your website banned from Google search results.
 Don’t do it.